jlyon/blue-guide/README.md

 * [Set up your custom (.com/.org) domain](https://help.github.com/articles/setting-up-a-custom-domain-with-pages).

 ###2.
 Load in your data
+Now we need to go back to the Google Spreadsheet and export the data to a [JSON](http://en.wikipedia.org/wiki/JSON) data.json.

+@todo: This portion of the documentation needs to be completed.
+Contact contact@albatrossdigital.com in the meantime.

   Copy the file that you created in the Export step above into the json dir such that `json/data.json` exists.
 If everything went right, you should be able to see your points and filter based on your categories right out of the box.

 ###3.
 Customize the map
 The map was built using [Leaflet.js](http://leafletjs.com/), and uses many web technologies, including [incanhaz.js](http://icanhazjs.com/) for templates, [CoffeeScript](http://coffeescript.org/) to preprocess javascript and [SASS](http://sass-lang.com/)/[Compass](http://compass-style.org/) to preprocess CSS styles.
 Everything can be compiled and watched at once using [Grunt](http://gruntjs.com/) (requires node.js):